Contextual Scenario Generation for Two-Stage Stochastic Programming: Experiments

-The decision maker has a dataset of $n = 500$ samples of $\bs{x}$ and $\omega$.
-The \ref{eq:DCSG}, \ref{eq:static_PCSG}, and Dynamic-PCSG approaches are trained on this sample.
+The decision-maker has a dataset of $n = 500$ samples of $\bs{x}$ and $\omega$.
+The \eqref{eq:DCSG}, \eqref{eq:static_PCSG}, and Dynamic-PCSG approaches are trained on this sample.
 In figures and tables, we label these approaches as $\textit{MMD}$, $\textit{Static}$ and $\textit{Dynamic}$.
-All approaches let $\bs{f}_{\phi}$ be parameterized as a fully connected feedforward neural network with ReLu activation, mapping $\bs{x}$ to $\mathbb{R}_{+}^K$.
-We select the architecture by considering the \ref{eq:DCSG} problem.
+All approaches let $\bs{f}_{\phi}$ be parameterized as a fully connected feedforward neural network with ReLU activation, mapping $\bs{x}$ to $\mathbb{R}_{+}^K$.
+We select the architecture by considering the \eqref{eq:DCSG} problem.
 A random search over a single training sample determines hyperparameters such as the number of hidden layers, number of units, and optimizer parameters.
-It optimizes $\mathcal{\hat{L}}_{\text{MMD}}$ on a fixed hold out of $20\%$ of the training samples.
+It optimizes $\hat{\mathcal{L}}_{\text{MMD}}$ on a fixed holdout of $20\%$ of the training samples.
 The loss network $E_{\psi}$'s architecture is selected similarly.
-First, $\bs{\hat{f}}_{\text{MMD}}$, is used to generate the dataset $\{\zeta_{1...K}^{(i)}, \omega^{(i)}, \ell^{(i)}_{\text{opt}} \}_{i=1}^n$, then a similar hold out procedure is used to select the architecture.
+First, $\bs{\hat{f}}_{\text{MMD}}$, generates the dataset $\{\bs{\zeta}_{1 \hdots K}^{(i)}, \omega^{(i)}, \ell^{(i)}_{\text{opt}} \}_{i=1}^n$, then a similar holdout procedure selects the architecture.
 The loss network $E_{\psi}$ is selected to be the same in both the static and dynamic approaches.
 We take this approach to selecting the network architectures in all the experiments considered in this work.